Hazegard/Goauld-doc/content/en/02-agent/08-working_days.md

 ---

-During assessments, it may be necessary to keep an agent running for several days (it can be hard to execute it).
+During assessments, it may be necessary to keep an agent running for several days (it can be difficult to execute).

-To reduce the agent's network footprint, a mechanism allows it to pause all network activity at a specified hour and automatically resume at another specified hour.
+To reduce the agent's network footprint, a mechanism allows it to pause all network activity at a specified time and automatically resume later at a specified hour.

 If the agent starts outside the working period, it will wait until the next start hour.